Hiram Mann: Early life

 He was born in New York City on May 23, 1921.
 His parents had moved north from Alabama to New York in search of better opportunities.
 The family moved to Cleveland, Ohio, when Mann was still a toddler, where he attended integrated schools.
 As a child, Mann dreamed of becoming a pilot, often building model aircraft.
 By his own admission Mann thought he had little chance of piloting actual aircraft, telling a Florida newspaper in 2008, "We made model airplanes.
 I used to save my pennies to go to the hobby shop and buy balsa wood to make airplanes...I never thought I would have a chance to actually fly an airplane."

 Mann found work as a bellhop at the Hotel Cleveland after graduating from high school.
 He told the hotel that he was 21 years old instead of his actual age, which was 18 at the time.
 He left the hotel for a job at a steel-and-wire manufacturer when he learned that employment related to the defense industry would help delay mandatory military service.
 However, the work at the factory proved exhausting and he soon left the position.
-Mann also attended Philander Smilth College in Little Rock, Arkansas where he met and married his wife, Kathadaza "Kitty" Mann, in 1940.He was also a member of Alpha Phi Alpha fraternity.
+Mann also attended Philander Smith College in Little Rock, Arkansas where he met and married his wife, Kathadaza "Kitty" Mann, in 1940.He was also a member of Alpha Phi Alpha fraternity.
 The couple returned to Cleveland after approximately one year, where Mann resumed his former job as a bellman at the Hotel Cleveland.